Search results for 'Klassiker'

 | 6 +

-The Little Note and his friend Rebecca Rest leave their staves to venture out on a thrilling journey into the world of sounds and music.
+The Little Tone and his friend Penny Pause leave their staves to venture out on a thrilling journey into the world of sounds and music.
 They discover a range of different music styles such as songs by singer-songwriters, hip hop, pop music and even a classical symphony at a concert hall.
 In the end they also make the little girl Antonia discover her love of music and keep on practising the piano.
-On their acoustic journey the Little Note and Rebecca Rest lead young readers through the sound world of everyday life.
+On their acoustic journey the Little Tone and Penny Pause lead young readers through the sound world of everyday life.

 As well as writing the book, the authors - musicians themselves - composed music in all the styles treated in the story.
 This was in turn recorded by artists such as pop star Johannes Oerding, hip hopper Denyo, jazz legend Rolf Kühn and the renowned Deutsches Filmorchester Babelsberg, and is available as a CD and to download.